 Contact us in writing at Patient Relations Department, Richmond University Medical Center, 355 Bard Avenue, Staten Island, NY 10310.

 Grievance Time Frame

-Within 7 calendar days a grievant will receive written notification that his/her grievance was received and resolved.
-If the grievance resolution is not possible within 7 calendar days after the receipt of the grievance, a letter outlining the process and expected time to resolution will be sent to the grievant within 7 days.
+Within seven calendar days, a grievant will receive written notification that the grievance was received and resolved.
+If the grievance resolution is not possible within seven calendar days after the receipt of the grievance, a letter outlining the process and the expected time for resolution will be sent to the grievant within seven days.

 Patients' Bill of Rights

 As a patient in a hospital in New York State, you have the right, consistent with law, to:

 - Understand and use these rights.
 If for any reason you do not understand or you need help, the hospital must provide assistance, including an interpreter.

 - Receive treatment without discrimination as to race, color, religion, sex, national origin, disability, sexual orientation, gender identity, source of payment, or age.

 - Receive considerate and respectful care and a clean and safe environment free of unnecessary restraints.